Queen Gonghye: Marriage

-When the Queen couldn't get pregnant, King Seongjong had started to take concubines.
-Without despising the women, Song-yi prepared and presented the clothes to them.
-She also gave jewelry and pieces of clothing as gifts to the concubines.
+When Lady Han couldn't become pregnant, King Seongjong took concubines.
+Without despising the women, Lady Han presented them with clothes and jewelry.

-In 1473, she moved to her hometown, where the home of her parents were at, because of an illness and Seongjong made sure to visit her in order to check on her condition.
-The Queen recovered and moved back into the palace, but within the last months of the same year, her illness reappeared.
-Because her health didn't improve, Song-yi requested to move her residence to Changdeokgung, and the three Queen Dowagers (Jaseong, Insu and Inhye), as well the King, tended to her.
-Her parents were also granted permission to enter the palace and take care of their youngest daughter, but the Queen's sickness didn't seem to go away.

-Lady Han's parents did not eat as she was in bad health, but she urged them to eat as they have been starving for days while staying by her side.
+In 1473, she moved to her parents' home due to illness and King Seongjong visited every other day in order to check on her condition.
+She later recovered and returned to the palace, but her illness flared up again within months.
+Because her health did not improve, Lady Han requested to move her residence to Changdeokgung, and King Seongjong and the three dowager queens (Jaseong, Insu and Inhye) tended to her.
+Her parents were also granted permission to enter the palace and look after their daughter; before her death, Lady Han urged them to eat as she knew they had been starving themselves for days while staying by her side.